Tyhjakuori/Tyhjakuori.github.io/about.md

 sitemap: false
 ---

-# About page
+# About

-about me page
+Tyhjakuori is an self-taught programmer based in Finland.